OctopusDeploy/blog/blog/2018-09/long-term-support/index.md

 - We will add `LTS` to some part of the version for releases which come with long-term support.

-Let's imagine a possible future based on our current plans (please don't bet the farm on these exact dates or feature lists):
+Let's imagine a possible future based on our current plans. _Please don't bet the farm on these exact dates, version numbers, nor features lists - this is just an example to help you imagine how our release history might look after a while, and how these will map to your scenario._

 - `2018.7` shipped in July 2018 primarily with support for workers - [see release notes](/blog/2018-07/octopus-release-2018.7.md).
 - `2018.8` shipped in September 2018 with support for multiple packages in steps and Kubernetes support in alpha - [see release notes](/blog/2018-09/octopus-release-2018.8/index.md).